 Kevin-Prince didn’t endear himself to the German public when he injured Michael Ballack in the FA Cup final and decided to represent Ghana.
 Jerome played it by the book and pledged allegiance to Germany.

-The Bayern Munich defender is now a world champion, while the ‘Prince’ is currently playing alongside Lionel Messi for Barcelona.
+The Bayern Munich defender is now a world champion, while the ‘Prince’ currently plays for Serie B club Monza.

 11. Eden and Thorgan Hazard